maritimeconnectivity/MMS/README.md

 * `cert-path` Path to the router's TLS-certificate. **Does not have to be an MCP-certificate.
 In many cases it will be from a trusted TLS-ca, such as Let's Encrypt**
 * `cert-key-path` Path to the TLS-certificate private key
 * `client-ca` Path to a file containing a list of client CAs that can connect to this router.
 This is necessary for proper validation of client (edgerouter) certificates
-* `beacons` Path to a file containing beacons, who this router can use to connect to the libp2p network.
+* `beacons` Path to a file containing known routers that this router can use to connect to the libp2p network.
 If not set the router will search for a `beacons.txt` file in its own directory.